Skip to Main Content

 Acknowledging the lack of a suitable global forum to advance these priorities, Canada and South Africa spearheaded a UN Type II partnership to fill the void.

 This partnership was formalized in 2005 when the IGF launched with 25 founding member countries and the Government of Canada serving as the founding host.
-That same year, the IGF would hold its first Annual General Meeting, hosted by UN Trade and Development at the UN Palais des Nations in Geneva.
+That same year, the IGF would hold its first Annual General Meeting, hosted by UN Trade and Development (UNCTAD) at the UN Palais des Nations in Geneva.

 By 2015, the IGF’s membership had nearly doubled to 47 nations.
 In the same year Canada decided to move the Secretariat’s administration outside of its government to better meet the needs of the growing IGF membership and the newly adopted Sustainable Development Goals (SDGs).